KarMiles/polish-girl-painting/readme/docs/validation_testing.md

 ### JSHint JavaScript
 [Click here for Validation testing](readme/docs/validation_testing.md)

-To avoid false positives 'Undifined variable' on JQuery from [JSHint](https://jshint.com/) the following code was added to the tests:
+To avoid false positives 'Undefined variable' on JQuery from [JSHint](https://jshint.com/) the following code was added to the tests:

 ```
 /*globals $:false */